designing instagram's hashtag page

-two systems that look deceptively simple on the surface but hide a bunch of interesting engineering decisions underneath. one is the hashtag page you see on instagram — you know, when you tap #sunset and see the name, total posts, and a grid of top photos. the other is that tiny number on your messaging icon that tells you how many new people messaged you. let's walk through both.
+a system that looks deceptively simple on the surface but hides a bunch of interesting engineering decisions underneath. you know the page — when you tap #sunset on instagram and see the name, total posts, and a grid of top photos. let's walk through how to actually build it.

 the requirement